 Osun: Shrine Figure (Yoruba People, Nigeria)

-REFERENCES: Murphy, Joseph S. and Mei-Mei Sanford.
+Reference: Murphy, Joseph S. and Mei-Mei Sanford.
 2001.
 “Osun Across the Waters: A Yoruba Goddess in Africa and America.”
 Bloomington: Indiana University Press.

 Description